LEVi19xx/LEVi19xx/README.md

 🏆 **BSIT Graduate - Full Stack Developer @ Telex Business Support Services**

-I'm a passionate full-stack developer with a strong foundation in computer science and a dedication to creating efficient, user-friendly web-based systems for real-world use.
-As a BSIT graduate currently working at Telex Business Support Services, I bring both theoretical knowledge and practical industry experience to every project I work on.
+I'm a passionate **full-stack developer** with a strong foundation in computer science and a dedication to creating efficient, user-friendly web-based systems for real-world use.
+As a **BSIT graduate** currently working at **Telex Business Support Services**, I bring both theoretical knowledge and practical industry experience to every project I work on.

 ### 🔥 **What I'm Up To**
 - 💼 Currently working as a **Full Stack Developer** at Telex Business Support Services
 - 🌱 Always exploring new technologies to improve my skills and stay updated in tech
 - 💡 Passionate about applying my knowledge and contributing to impactful IT projects
 - 🎯 Goal: Creating efficient, user-friendly web-based systems for real-world applications
 - 🤝 Gaining hands-on experience in web development, database management, and modern frameworks